germanrcuriel/assetto-corsa-server-udp2ws/README.md

 socket.on('lap_split', (data) => { ... })
 ```

-When a lap split is completed by a driver
+When a lap split is completed by a driver.

+**IMPORTANT**: [Assetto Corsa Server Manager](https://emperorservers.com/products/assetto-corsa-server-manager) is required for this to work as it outputs the server logs in the expected way.

 #### Definition